numaproj/numaflow/docs/APIs.md

 <p>

-RetryStrategy struct encapsulates the settings for retrying operations in the event of failures.
-It includes a Exponential BackOff strategy to manage the timing of retries and defines the actions to be take upon failure.
+The RetryStrategy struct defines the configuration for handling operation retries in case of failures.
+It incorporates an Exponential BackOff strategy to control retry timing and specifies the actions to take upon failure.
 </p>

 </p>